ElementsProject/lightning/doc/lightning-reserveinputs.7.md

 is already reserved.
 If *exclusive* is set to *False*, then existing reservations are simply extended, rather than causing failure.

+By default, reservations are for the next 72 blocks (approximately 6 hours), but this can be changed by setting *reserve*.

 RETURN VALUE
 ------------